michaelsevilla/malacology-popper/paper/paper.md

 ## Consistency and Versioning of Cluster State

-Ceph needs to keep track of cluster state and it does this with separate "services": client authentication, logging, metadata server (MDS) maps, monitor (MON) maps, object storage device (OSD) maps and placement group (PG) maps.
-These services are all managed in Ceph monitor processes (MONs) and they all talk to a PAXOS instance; this PAXOS instance goes and talks to other PAXOS instances on other MONs so that they can all agree on the correct version of the service; essentially they reach an agreement about what the state of the cluster is.
+Ceph needs to keep track of cluster state and it does this with separate "services": client authentication, logging, MDS maps, MON maps, OSD maps and placement group (PG) maps.
+These services are all managed in the MONs and they all talk to a PAXOS instance; this PAXOS instance goes and talks to other PAXOS instances on other MONs so that they can all agree on the correct version of the service; essentially they reach an agreement about what the state of the cluster is.